Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 <img src="/img_tableau/Number of Bike Types Usage by Members and Casual Riders.png" width="950" align="center">

 The graph shows that Cyclistic members predominantly use classic bikes (1,752,793 rides) and electric bikes (1,741,455 rides).
 Casual riders prefer electric bikes (1,052,504 rides) over classic bikes (852,217 rides) and docked bikes (79,284 rides).
 Docked bikes are the least utilized type, and their use is exclusive to casual riders within this dataset.
-Members do not use docked bikes at all. <br>
+Members do not use docked bikes at all.

 ```
 # Determine the most commonly used type of bike
 most_common_ride_type <- names(sort(table(all_rides_df_clean$rideable_type), decreasing = TRUE)[1])